sethmlarson/sethmlarson.dev/app/markdown/2023-08-26/security-developer-in-residence-weekly-report-8.md

 reported issues to MITRE directly and a CVE ID was issued without our knowledge.
 All of these CVE IDs affect Python versions older than 3.9.1 and are fixed for newer Python versions.

+The Python Software Foundation becoming a CVE Numbering Authority (CNA) will remove the possibility of future "shadow" CVEs because one of the benefits of being a CNA is that you must be contacted before a CVE ID can be issued against a project in your scope.

 One of the CVE IDs (CVE-2023-38898) appears to be of very low quality and contains incorrect information, I've filed a rejection request with MITRE to have this CVE withdrawn.